 |Larger photos are available on request.|

-Other than cleaning, I have carried out the following work on this instrument: 1) repaired shrinkage cracks in the top and in the back; 2) refinished throughout with Tru-oil; 3) re-levelled fingerboard and frets; 4) made and fitted a new bone nut; 5) made a rosewood and bone compansated bridge; 6) fitted a new tailpiece and strap buttons; and 7) strung and set up.
+Other than cleaning, I have carried out the following work on this instrument: 1) repaired 2 shrinkage cracks in the top; 2) refinished throughout with shellac and Tru-oil; 3) reset the neck angel and refitted the fingerboard for better playability; 4) reglued several open seams in the back and re-enforced inside; 5) made and fitted a new rosewood and bone bridge; and 6) strung and set up.

 NB. the instrument can be retuned in a variety of different ways.